Cindy-xdZhang/Software-Renderer/README.md

  | Textures| When in Phong shading mode,Press N to switch different Textures(stripe, Image)|

 ### Environment
-- Windows 10;
-- Visual Studio 2017;
+- Windows 10 + Visual Studio 2017;
 - OpenFrameworks v0.11.0;
-- Multi-thread Acceleration: With Multi-thread provided by C++11
+- Multi-thread Acceleration:  C++11 STL thread library is used; consider to refactor it using STL::excecution in later future.
-- I would personally recommend run this code on a CPU no worse than i5-6300, otherwise it's too slow to debug or see the animation.

 ### How to setup the code
 There are two ways to setup the code:
+> 0.cmakefile is provide.
 > 1. You can open the corresponding xxxx.sln in vs-studio-project folder (If you have openframeworks with visual studio this should work).
 > 2. Or you can create a new openframeworks project in visual studio, and add all the source files into your new project.
 All the source files are in the /vs-studio-project/assignment1-simple_raytracing/src directoty.
 > 3. In the advanced ray tracing / graphics pipeline/ simple  ray tracing directories, there are xxx.exe that is possible to directly run on your computer and show you this work.

-### Reference
+### Reference & Miscs
-- This is also course assginments from KAUST University: CS-248: COMPUTER GRAPHICS  by prof IVAN VIOLA.
 - Kaust Beacon obj is provided by Tayyab Mubeen and is downloadable from: https://grabcad.com/library/kaust-beacon-1.
 For the purposes of this assignment it has been converted to an OBJ file format using the Meshlab software.
-- book:Fundamental of Computer Graphics.
+- Reference: Fundamental of Computer Graphics IV.
+- If you are interesting or have any question please email me or make a issue, I will try my best to help you!